jdrussett/DevLearningNotes/Javascript/zzz AppStudio Archive.md

 - length - number of items on the list
 - size - number of rows to display

+### Breadcrumbs

-**Breadcrumbs** - this is a neat feature for navigation.
+*This is a neat feature for navigation.
 It shows the user how they got to where they are.
-The crumbs are links to forms.
+The crumbs are links to forms:*

-- uses an array of form names in single quotes (Example: `['form1','form2']`)
+- uses an array of form names in single quotes (Example: `'form1','form2'`)
 - length - number of items in the list of forms
 - setValue(array) - resets the list of form names at runtime

+### Hamburger

-**Hamburger** - just like a dropdown control.
+*Just like a dropdown control.
 Two `onclick` events happen when a Hamburger is clicked.
 When the control is initially clicked, an event is sent.
-When the user makes a selection, `onclick` is called again with the text of the selection.
+When the user makes a selection, `onclick` is called again with the text of the selection:*

 - To put a Hamburger on the left, set style to `float:left`; and `align:left`;
 - ``addItem(`item`, `type`)`` to add items at runtime